-The Attachments Button
+The Camera Button

-This button, when activated, displays a popup window consisting of seven buttons.
-These are: Attach File, Record Audio, Choose Photo or Video, Take Photo or Video, Scan Documents, Scan Text and Dismiss context menu.
-Attaching files and using photos and videos are beyond the scope of this lesson, so they will not be discussed further.
+This button, when activated, displays a popup window consisting of 4 buttons.
+These are: Choose Photo or Video, Take Photo or Video, Scan Documents and Dismiss Popup Window.
+Using photos and videos are beyond the scope of this lesson, so they will not be discussed further.

-The Handwriting Button
+The Show Handwriting Tools Button

-This button, when activated, displays a toolbar at the bottom of the screen containing various tools for creating handwritten text.
+This button, when activated, displays a toolbar containing various tools for creating handwritten text.
 These are largely inaccessible with VoiceOver, so they will not be discussed further in this lesson.